Vyral/charletta-wilson/_posts/2021-01-26-dealing-with-anxiety-and-triggers.md

 Times are tough, and we're all dealing with a lot of stress.
 However, **know that you’re in control of who you want to be regardless of external circumstances.** If you have any questions, don’t hesitate to reach out to me today.
 Thanks for listening and thanks for taking responsibility.
 Aloha and salamat po.

 P.S.
-Stay tuned to the end of the video for a short blooper reel.
-As you can see, “Neuroleadership Institute” is quite the tongue twister.
+Check out our bloopHERS - “Neuroleadership Institute” is quite the tongue twister\!